 There are some people who truly enjoy having a roommate because they like having someone around, but most people choose to have a roommate simply for the financial help.
 The cost of living continues to rise, so even an established professional can struggle to pay bills or live the lifestyle they enjoy without someone to share the rent with.
 Having a roommate always sounds fun for a minute, but don’t be naïve and think that you will ever experience any problems.
-There are bound to be a few bumps in the road whether you move in with your best friend or a complete stranger.
+Here’s the complete roommate survival guide for the few inevitable bumps in the road whether you move in with your best friend or a complete stranger.

 Choose the Right Roommate